-MyUCSDChart or open the MyUCSDHealth app on a smartpone or tablet and select MyUCSDChart.
+MyUCSDChart or open the MyUCSDHealth app on a smartphone or tablet and select MyUCSDChart.

 After Your Vaccination: Continue to Help Stop the Spread

 It takes time for your body to build protection after any vaccination.
-You are considered fully vaccinated two weeks after your second shot of the Pfizer or Moderna vaccine or two weeks after the single-dose Johnson & Johnson vaccine.
-Until then, follow the
+You are considered fully vaccinated two weeks after your second shot of the Pfizer or Moderna vaccine or two weeks after the single-dose Johnson & Johnson/Janssen vaccine.
+Until then, follow CDC

-guidelines to protect yourself and others from the Centers for Disease Control (CDC).
+guidelines to protect yourself and other people.
 You can also help by registering on the CDC's

 v-safe website to report daily health checks and any side effects.